team-charls/netpbm-wic-codec/README.md

 Please use the appropriate installer that matches your machine's architecture.

 > [!NOTE]
-> Microsoft Defender SmartScreen may show a warning about an unrecognised app when running the installer.
+> Microsoft Defender SmartScreen may show a warning about an unrecognized app when running the installer.
 Click on "More Info" + "Run anyway" to continue the installation.
-The installer and the DLL are signed, but Defender SmartScreen requires an EV code signing certificate, which is only available to commercial organisations.
+Both the installer and the DLL are signed with a certificate.
+Defender SmartScreen requires however an EV (Extended Validation) code signing certificate, which is only available to commercial organizations.

 ## Applications that can use the Netpbm WIC codec